-For more than 30 years, Philadelphia attorney Hope Lefeber has defended individuals and businesses accused of federal mail and wire fraud crimes.
+For more than 30 years, Philadelphia pyramid and ponzi scheme defense lawyer, Hope Lefeber has defended individuals and businesses accused of federal mail and wire fraud crimes.
 As a former Enforcement Attorney for the United States Securities & Exchange Commission, Hope Lefeber's experience enables her to understand how the federal government operates, and therefore, enables her to best prepare a winning defense.
 When you face federal allegations of a Ponzi scheme, a thorough investigation is critical.
 Ms. Lefeber has at her disposal a team of experts and investigators that ensures the best preparation and strategy to obtain the best results.

 Hope Lefeber is extremely well-known and respected among her colleagues and judges in the federal courts for her aggressive and effective representation of her clients.
 She is tireless in her pursuit of her client's constitutional rights.